-I also found another option if you want inexpensive curtain rods but you don’t want to deal with putting the pieces together yourself.
+I also found another option if you want inexpensive curtain rods but you don’t want to deal with gathering the hardware bits yourself.
 You can buy simple curtain rod brackets that are sold separately.
 If you pair these with electrical conduit you will still save a fair amount of money over store packaged curtain rods, though they won’t be as inexpensive as they are when you gather the pieces yourself.

-*Update: I recently added inexpensive DIY finials to my super cheap curtain rods.
-You can check out the tutorial and the end result here.*
+*Update: I recently shared all the details of the inexpensive DIY finials I added to my super cheap curtain rods.

 The curtains I chose to use are bleached Lenda panels from Ikea – again beautiful but frugal at only $20 for two 96 inch panels.
 I have to make a confession though – I have had these curtains ready to hang in the living room for almost a year.
 Talk about putting things off.

 These curtains are a tab-top style, something I have never been a fan of, but I wasn’t quite ready to take away the tab-top option forever.
 So I simply folded the tabs behind the curtains and used curtain rings to attach them to the rods.